Post War – 1946 to 1961

 In 1956 Bill Eaton retired after 36 years with Becker, having pioneered the firm's distribution of commercial paper in the western region.
 A year later, Bill passed away and was buried in Vancouver, BC.

 Jim Becker's decision in 1957 to reinvigorate the traditional central business of the firm – the commercial paper business – was, in a sense, just in time.
-Whereas, in 1939, commerical paper outstandings through dealers hit a high for the 1930s at just over $200 million, and outstandings bumped along during WWII, the level of outstandings began to grow rapidly after the war.
+Whereas in 1939, commercial paper outstandings through dealers hit a high for the 1930s at just over $200 million, and outstandings bumped along during WWII, the level of outstandings began to grow rapidly after the war.
 They reached some $450 million by 1951 and grew to over $1.9 billion in 1963.
-It was timely that Becker's participation in this fast growing market was reenergized.
+It was timely that Becker's participation in this fast-growing market was reenergized.

 Exclusive FNMA Notes Distributor